 The District currently has two developed springs and three potable water supply wells.
 Table 2 lists the wells and springs and their status.
 In addition to the sources shown in Table 2, the District owns another well called the Logandale Well.
-This source has not yet been used to supply potable water, due to poor water quality.
-The MVWD is currently developing a treatment plan to address water quality issues, with the intent to bring the Logandale Well online by 2006.
+The MVWD is currently developing a treatment plan to address water quality issues, with the intent to bring the Logandale Well online by 2023.
 Figure 2 shows the locations of these public water supply sources.

 TABLE 2.
-MVWD PUBLIC WATER SUPPLY SOURCES BHPS ID Source Name Production Comments W-01 MX-6 450 Seasonal use only to meet peak demand.
+MVWD PUBLIC WATER SUPPLY SOURCES BHPS ID Source Name Average Production (gpm) Comments W-01 MX-6 450 Seasonal use only to meet peak demand.
 W-02 Arrow Canyon 1 3,000 Primary water supply source during most of each year.
-W-04 Arrow Canyon 2 1500 Drilled in 2004, not yet put on line.
+W-04 Arrow Canyon 2 1500 Seasonal use.
 S-01 Baldwin Spring 1200 Total spring discharge averages 3 cfs (1,350 gpm).
 Water is diverted from the springhead at a rate of 1200 gpm.
 S-02 Jones Spring 450 Total spring discharge averages 1.8 cfs (800 gpm).
 Water is diverted from the springhead at a rate of 450 gpm.